-RSA key pairs are generated according to NIST SP 800-90A DRBG.
-A key is produced by the on board hardware RNG and that is used as entropy-input to the DRBG instantiation process to generate internal values, V and C, which are parameters to generate the random number.
-The module use Hash-DRBG mechanism and does not use optional data: personalization string and additional input.
+RSA key pairs are generated according to FIPS 186-4 using the NIST SP 800-90A DRBG.
+A seed is produced by the on board hardware RNG and that is used as entropy-input to the DRBG instantiation process to generate internal values, V and C, which are parameters to generate the random number.
+The module uses the Hash-DRBG mechanism and does not use optional data: personalization string and additional input.

-The values V and C are internal values of the Hash-based DRBG that are local variables and kept plaintext in the memory during the random number generation process and their occupied memory will be recycled by system once the process of the random number generation finish.
+The values V and C are internal values of the Hash-based DRBG that are local variables and kept plaintext in the memory during the random number generation process and their occupied memory will be recycled by the system once the process of the random number generation finishes.
 So both values never leave the module.
-The values V and C are only derived from DRBG instantiation process and only used in the DRBG mechanism and never accessed by non-DRBG functions.
-The values V and C always regenerate when the random number generation is invoked every time.
+The values V and C are only derived from DRBG instantiation process and only used in the DRBG mechanism and never accessed by non-DRBG functions, they will be zeroized before DRBG returns a random number.
+The values V and C always re-generated when the random number generation is invoked every time.
 They are always new and never be used next time.
-So the module use Hash-DRBG mechanism which does not need to support re-seed function.
+So the module use Hash-DRBG mechanism which does not need to support reseed function.